Ensemble Kalman updates are empirical Matheron updates

 1 Set‑up

-Stochastic EnKF (perturbed obs) forms an ensemble of noisy observations \(Y = HX + \varepsilon\) (each column has independent \(\varepsilon^{(i)}\)).
-Then the update
+Stochastic EnKF (perturbed obs) forms an ensemble of noisy observations \(Y = HX + \varepsilon\), where each column has independent \(\varepsilon^{(i)}\).
+The update

-Deterministic / square‑root EnKF variants don’t perturb observations; they add \(R\) explicitly in the inversion and apply an ensemble transform to match the posterior mean and covariance but not the full pathwise law.
+Deterministic / square‑root EnKF variants don’t perturb the observations.
+Instead, they add \(R\) explicitly in the inversion and apply an ensemble transform to match the posterior mean and covariance, but not the full pathwise law.

 Let \(X_c = X - \bar X \mathbf 1^\top\), \(Y_c = Y - \bar Y \mathbf 1^\top\), and \(U \coloneqq Y_c/\sqrt{N-1}\).
 Pick a diagonal \(\Gamma\) as: